If it’s anything like their last game, buckle up. You’re in for a wild ride.

 With 5:33 left in the fourth quarter, the Hoosiers completed their comeback, taking a 39-35 lead over Minnesota with a 30-yard pass from Sudfeld to Cody Latimer.
 The Gopher offense, which had been rendered inert during this entire stretch — including two drives that ended on failed fourth down conversions — took the field hoping to mount a comeback of their own.

 But there was three minutes left on the clock, and the Hoosier offense had scored on four consecutive possessions up to that point.
-None of those drives had last more than two minutes.
+None of those drives had lasted more than two minutes.
 Gopher fans will almost certainly know what I was feeling then.

 I’d seen this game before, I was certain.
 But this time around, the ending was different.